Why Yoga Camp?

-During the weeks of June 24, Aug 12, and Aug 19, camp will have two full classes: PK-1st and 2nd-5th Gr.
+During several August weeks, camp will have two groups.
 During those weeks the two different groups will have some combined activities and outings and others just for their age group.
 Generally yoga class and craft activities will be separate.

 Rising 5th-8th graders are invited to apply to be a counselor in training.
 CITs are campers enrolled at half price who participate in all activities and help counselors prepare activities and manage younger campers.
 Learn more.

 All summer camp grade ranges refer to Fall 2020 grades.

 Waitlists: Watilist registration opens automatically when camp fills and may not be reflected in the table above.